This tiny brown songbird, known scientifically as Troglodytes aedon, can easily be watched by simply adding a bird house on your property.

 By maintaining a clean nest box, you increase the chances of attracting wrens and other cavity-nesting birds to use the birdhouse for their next brood.

-It doesn't take a lot to build a wren birdhouse.
-A few basic tools and a little time are all it takes.
+It doesn't take a lot to build a home for these birds, a few basic tools and a little time are all it takes.

-The plan below is a very common example of a wren house, but if you'll notice, the plan calls for a 1 by 6 by 4 inches when they mean a 1 by 6 by 4 feet, not 4 inches.
+The plan below is a very common and simple one to build.
+But if you'll notice, the plan calls for a 1 by 6 by 4 inches when they mean a 1 by 6 by 4 feet, not 4 inches.

 Here it is.